What are Non Fungible Tokens (NFTs)?

 Posted by

 Something non-fungible is something unique, not easy to exchange or mix with other similar goods or assets.
-Tipical examples are land, works of art, certain colectibles, gemstones.
-Aslo, from a personal perspective, an object with which one has a deep emotional connection is non-fungible.
+Typical examples are land, works of art, certain collectibles, gemstones.
+Also, from a personal perspective, an object with which one has a deep emotional connection is non-fungible.

 Non-fungible tokens (NFTs) are Non-fungible assets like a piece of digital art, digital content, or video that have been recorded on a blockchain.
 The NFT is a unique digital identifier that certifies ownership and authenticity.